What Is Tantra?

 - Feel tired of disembodied spirituality that negates your human needs and desires.

-- Want to know where spirituality and sexuality merge.
+- Want to know how spirituality and sexuality merge.

 - Crave more intimacy and depth in their relationships.